secretgraph/secretgraph/README.md

 -   simplify config url export (no private key anymore)
 -   implement form with send for Message
 -   if type=Message switch strings to Inbox, Send
--   find out how Messages sent can be differed from messages received
+-   find way how Messages sent can be differed from messages received
 -   contents handler for bigger list of contents

 -   merge configuration client side in case of updates